mikafeng/WeatherVibes/README.md

 # Weather Vibes
 A website that matches the user's weather to a music playlist.
 ## Usage
 Type in a city, click search, and be presented with the current weather data.
-Then, chose whether you want an upbeat, mellow, or background music playlist.
-The site will then generate a music playlist based on the weather.
+Type in a city, click search, and be presented with the current weather data.
+Then, chose a background that fits your mood.
+The site will then generate a music playlist based on the weather of your city.
 ### Requirements
 * Must use at least two server side API's
 * Must use a CSS framework